wp-plugins/listly/readme.txt

 **Integrate Numbered Lists/Listicles on Wordpress & Beyond**

-Use Listy to create, curate or collaborate visually-appealing social list posts.
+Use Listy to create, curate or collaborate visually-appealing, social list-posts.
 A powerful combo in one plugin that gives your content reach & enables discovery beyond your blog.

 No list is ever truly complete, so tap into crowd-power.
-Your audience can evolve & extend your list content, as you moderate.
+You moderate as your audience evolve & extend your list.
 Your list posts get more valuable with time, while community forms around interests, needs & expertise.

 Use Listly on Wordpress (with its "swiss army knife" tool approach) & you'll need less plugins.
 It also means your content becomes reusable & reembeddable by others.

+**There are many ways to use Listly.
+Read on to find out more**

 Not just a plugin, Listly is also a collaborative content authoring tool & a content platform.